 “Fuck Journal,” at just over 1 minute long, is a single-verse freestyle on what was never a beat at all, but a sample pack.
 It marks the beginning of his trap project, which was preceded by an emo album centered around a breakup.

 Regarding the projects currently in the works, Bleary said “you can expect to see a lot of weird shit.
-I come from a EDM and that’s what I’ve rapped on more than anything.
+I come from EDM and that’s what I’ve done vocals on more than anything.
 And that’s trap, some dubstep, even house.
 I know it sounds crazy but just trust me; it’ll make sense.
 There are actually a bunch of tracks coming out with OZZIE BEATS from meeting him at a show years back.
-Though it’s my first release the emo direction was actually a side-track creatively and I probably won’t have another full release in the vein for another year.”
+Though it’s my first release, the emo direction was actually a side-track creatively and I probably won’t have another full release in the vein for another year.”

 Bleary has been passionate about Creating his own music for years.
 Recently surviving a hard reset to the head motivated him to think about his path.
-This made him transition full-time pursuing his passion of doing music.
-With Bleary’s compelling storytelling through opening up in music, he wants to share with his audience and new listeners that hardships in life are inevitable and temporary.
+This made him transition full-time to pursuing his passion of music.
+Bleary’s first project received over 50k streams across platforms and is to be followed by 1 single per month for the foreseeable future.